Cranbury College Primary Site

 Post 16 students are required to study Maths and resit the GCSE, if they did not achieve a Grade 4 previously.
 For those who struggle to achieve, we revisit the Learning Ladder at an appropriate level to rebuild confidence in Mathematical concepts, practice and problem solving abilities.

 Information& Communication Technology is a subject aimed at equipping learners with the skills required to engage with computer technology and its application and use in real life.
 With the rapid pace of technological development, it is more important than ever that students are aware of how to use computer systems, software and hardware.
 Students are encouraged to explore the safe and effective use of emerging technologies, such as smart phones, tablets and interactive whiteboards.
-Online security and safety are key topics which are covered by all learners, linking with aspects of PHSE and SEAL.
+Online security and safety are key topics which are covered by all learners, linking with aspects of PHSE and the Digital Media sessions.

 KS4 & KS5